 Internet Protocol Security (IPSec) is a standards-based VPN that offers flexible solutions for secure data communications across a public network like the Internet.
 IPSec is built around a number of standardized cryptographic techniques to provide confidentiality, data integrity and authentication at the IP layer.

 The following figure is one example of a VPN tunnel.

-The VPN tunnel connects the Zyxel Device (X) and the remote IPSec router (Y).
-These routers then connect the local network (A) and remote network (B).
+Here local Zyxel Device X uses an IPSec VPN runnel to remote (peer) Zyxel Device Y to connect the local (A) and remote (B) networks.